Travel the world through tea with Atlas Tea Club | CNN Underscored

 What is Altas Tea Club?

 If you’ve tried Atlas Coffee Club or any other coffee subscription box, you’ll recognize the format.
 But for those uninitiated to the wonderful world of subscription services, after signing up for Atlas Tea Club for as little as $15 per month, you’ll get a box of single-origin tea from around the world every four weeks.
 You can choose from a caffeinated tea or herbal tea plan, and whichever plan you choose you’ll get a new tea delivered right to your door each month.
-The $15 plan gets you one bag of loose leaf tea that makes about 40 cups — though when we were brewing we used more than the recommended 1 teaspoon per cup for a stronger steep, so you might not hit that 40 mark.
-And if you’re a true tea fanatic you can pay $20 per month and get two different flavors of tea, which should make about 80 cups.
+The $15 plan gets you one bag of loose-leaf tea that makes about 20 cups — though when we were brewing we used more than the recommended 1 teaspoon per cup for a stronger steep, so you might not hit that 20 mark.
+If you’re a true tea fanatic you can pay $20 per month and get two different flavors of tea, which should make about 40 cups.
+Plus, you can get 50% off your first month of Atlas Tea Club when you use code CNN50 at checkout.

 Delicious teas from around the world